 - a.
-The student's age - b.
+The student's age. - b.
 The student's grade in school. - c.
 The student's prior disciplinary record. - d.
-The superintendent's belief that other forms of discipline may be more effective - e.
-Input from parents, teachers and /or others.
+The superintendent's belief that other forms of discipline may be more effective. - e.
+Input from parents, teachers and /or others. - f.
+Other extenuating circumstances.